 First, please choose the WAN Connection Type (Dynamic IP/Static IP/PPPoE/802.1X + Dynamic IP/802.1X + Static IP/BigPond Cable/L2TP/PPTP) for Internet.
+If the device works in the AP Client mode, it only provides two kinds of connection type, "Dynamic IP" and "Static IP".
 The default type is Dynamic IP.
 If you aren't given any login parameters (fixed IP Address, logging ID, etc), please select Dynamic IP.
 If you are given a fixed IP (static IP), please select Static IP.
 If you are given a user name and a password, please select the type of your ISP provided(PPPoE/BigPond/L2TP/PPTP).
 If you are not sure which connection type you use currently, please contact your ISP to obtain the correct information.

 1. If you choose Dynamic IP, the router will automatically get IP parameters from your ISP.
-You can see the page as follows (figure 5-4):
+You can see the page as follows (figure 5-5):

-Figure 5-4 WAN - Dynamic IP
+Figure 5-5 WAN - Dynamic IP